-Any medication that acts on the central nervous system has the potential to adversely affect driving skills, although it must be also recognised that many medications, such as antiparkinsonian medications, anti-inflammatory agents and antidepressants, may actually make driving safer and more comfortable.
+Any medication that acts on the central nervous system has the potential to adversely affect driving skills.
+Conversely, it is recognized that many medications, such as medications for attention-deficit and hyperactivity disorder17, antiparkinsonian medications, anti-inflammatory agents and antidepressants, may actually make driving safer and more comfortable and due compliance is an important aspect of MFTD in such cases18.